• Facebook

 Step 3: Deploy Implementations on the Cache

-Deploy these custom implementations and any dependent assemblies on NCache by referring to Deploy Providers in the Administrator’s Guide for help.
+Deploy these custom implementations on NCache by referring to Deploy Providers in the Administrator’s Guide for help.

 Step 4: Use Aggregator in the Application